Behaviour & Emotions

 Keep it playful and make it game

-“Bedtimes have been a bit tricky recently.
-Things have been getting a bit too drawn out.
-From now on, after you have jumped into bed, we will have two stories, one song and a big squeezy cuddle.
-Then I am going to say goodnight and leave the room.
-And no matter how many times you beg, I am not going to read more stories, or sing more songs.
-Okay?
-Got it?
-Alright!
-Let’s have a practice!”
+“Bedtimes have been a bit tricky lately.
+Things are getting too drawn out.
+From now on, once you’re in bed, we’ll have two stories, one song and a big squeezy cuddle.
+Then I’ll say goodnight and leave the room — and no matter how many times you beg, I won’t read more stories.
+Want to practise?”

 2